NomadMiners/v1/README.md

 Long-Term Vision
-Luna Miners is looking to build a sustainable, decentralized ecosystem and mining facility that offsets the energy requirements with green technology.
-Luna Miners aims to utilize solar power to offset electricity costs and electricity generated from harmful sources.
-In addition to this, the heat the miners will also be repurposed for environmentally sound purposes.
-By minting a Luna Miner NFT or Luna Miner Card, you will be helping decentralize and secure multiple ecosystems, proving mining can be environmentally sound.
+Luna Miners is looking to build a sustainable, decentralized mining facility that offsets the energy usage through various forms of green energy.
+We aim to
+Provide a new source of liquidity to p.o.s. blockchains empowering users and protocols Further decentralize and secure p.o.w blockchains in a green sustainable manor that benifets the entire crypto market Spread our nomads daos to multiple blockchains